damongolding/immich-kiosk/README.md

 `https://{URL}?refresh=120&background_blur=false&transition=none`

-Thos above would set refresh to 120 seconds (2 minutes), turn off the background blurred image and remove all transitions for this device/browser.
+The above would set refresh to 120 seconds (2 minutes), turn off the background blurred image and remove all transitions for this device/browser.

 ------